 The Importance of Breaks

 Just like you can prevent serious injury from occurring on job sites by following certain safety precautions, you can prevent them while working in an office.
 Try to set up your workstation to be ergonomically correct.
-This means making sure that your monitor is at an appropriate level to ensure that you do not have to hunch over or reach up to see it.
-The same is true for your mouse and keyboard, they should be easy to reach and not cause strain on the muscles.
+This means making sure that your monitor is at an appropriate level to ensure that you do not have to hunch over or look up to see it.
+The same is true for your mouse and keyboard - they should be easy to reach and not cause strain on the muscles.
 Your feet should be flat on the floor and your arms should be at a comfortable position all day.

 In addition to setting up an ergonomic workstation, it is important to take frequent breaks.
 This means not working through lunch and getting up from your chair every couple of hours.
 Even if you only look away from the computer or walk away for a minute or two, it is enough to give your muscles a break.
-If you are able, try to stretch your back, arms and legs to ensure that they are fully capable of handling the stress of working on the computer all day, allowing you to avoid workmen’s comp injuries in Iowa.
+If you are able, try to stretch your back, arms and legs to ensure that they are fully capable of handling the stress of working on the computer all day, allowing you to avoid workers' compensation injuries in Iowa.